karlroberts/sbt-web-s3/README.md

 # sbt-web-s3

 ### Status
+* working.
-* Currently a 0.2.1-20150609054819-72af433
+* Currently at version 0.2.1-20150609054819-72af433
-* It does publish to S3.
+* Successfully publishes to S3.
 * Incremental mode works so now with s3wsSync - so only changed files go up and deleted file are removed.
 * sw3Prefix now enables publishing and deleting from a "directory" or "folder" in your bucket.

 ## Description

 This AutoPlugin's main goal is to allow you to publish compressed static website assets to an Amazon AWS S3 bucket.
-By default all the files found in the s3wsAssetDir will be uploaded to the specified bucket.
+By default all the files found in the `s3wsAssetDir` will be uploaded to the specified bucket.
 Files that can be compressed will be gzip'ed on upload and the S3 ObjectMetadata (aka the Content-Encoding header) will be set so that a browser will expand the file on render.

+It is designed to compliment sbt [sbt-web](https://github.com/sbt/sbt-web) but can also be used simply to publish simple static web pages, for example a reveal.js slide show ( see the [giter8 example](http://???) (todo) to quickly set up a reveal.js slideshow published in you S3 bucket.
+At ecetera we regularly use the [giter8](http://???) to create published tech talks.

 ### [sbt-web](https://github.com/sbt/sbt-web) interaction
 While this plugin is not an sbt-web pipeline plugin its default configuration is designed to work with sbt-web piplines